Housing in the United States: Construction and quality

+In March 2025, spring home-building construction starts fell 11.4% from February amid tariff increases on materials including steel, glass, and lumber, according to a March data report from the U.S. Census Bureau Index of Economic Activity.

 Supply

 There are about 135 million homes in the United States as of 2016.
-Housing researchers generally conclude that the supply of housing in the United States is too low to meet demand, resulting in high prices that some have described as an affordability crisis.
+Housing researchers generally conclude that the supply of housing in the United States is too low to meet demand, resulting in an affordability crisis.
 Among the renting population, nearly half pay more than 30% of their income toward rent.

+Local politics and zoning

 Although a nationwide problem, the undersupply of housing is caused in large part by local community actions that discourage new development.
-These include the imposition of regulations such as single-family zoning, minimum parking requirements, and height restriction laws that limit the density of new residences within a municipality or increase the expense and difficulty of construction.
-These tactics are related to the social phenomenon of nimbyism, in which existing residents, especially those who own property, work to stymie new construction.
+These include regulations such as single-family zoning, minimum parking requirements, and height restriction laws that limit the density of new residences within a municipality or increase the expense and difficulty of construction.

+New construction often requires a public comment process, which arose in response to the excesses of urban renewal in the 1960s.

+While intended to broaden community participation in local development, this process is often dominated by a socioeconomically advantaged subset of the neighborhood: in Massachusetts, for example, "the individuals who participate in community meetings on new housing developments differ starkly from the broader population.
+They are older, whiter, longtime residents, and more likely to be homeowners.
+They overwhelmingly oppose the development of new housing[. ...
+T]hese forums are dominated by an unrepresentative and privileged group of neighborhood defenders."

+These meetings are often seen as a manifestation of nimbyism, in which existing residents, especially those who own property, leverage the regulatory process in order to stymie new construction.

 In particular, the suppression of moderate-density housing such as duplexes and townhouses has resulted in a so-called missing middle problem that drives up housing scarcity and inhibits the development of walkable neighborhoods.